martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ### &#xf02b; State Name
 All states are uniquely identified by their name.
 A state's name must be unique and must not contain any special characters, reserved words or empty spaces.
 These rules exist because names are used inside expressions to identify the states.
 Right-clicking on the name editing text box will bring up additional text options.

-### Situation
+### &#xf000; Situation
-The situation is the description of what's going on at some point in time.
+The **&#xf000; situation** is the description of what's going on at some point in time.
 It will show up in the reading area when the state is active.
 The situation is a [standard text input component](#text-input) that can be edited with an external text editor.
 Right-clicking on it will bring up more options.

 >[!TIP]
 The situation content may contain any HTML5 / JS / CSS code you may choose to enter.
 This code will be rendered inside the NST Reader, but not inside the Read in Editor window.

 >[!TIP]
-Writing a property name between [ and ] will render the value of the property instead of the property name.
+Writing a [property](#xf02d-properties) name between [ and ] will render the value of the property instead of the property name.
 Example: `Strength: [Start_Strength]` will yeild `Strength: 10.0`

-### Create Choice button
+### &#xf055; Create Choice button

 Clicking this button will create a new state which will be automatically linked to this state.
-The link is created by automagically adding `IS_HAPPENING [ThisStateName]` in the new state's [**&#xf0cb; Availability Expression**](#availability-expression).
+The link is created by automagically adding `IS_HAPPENING [ThisStateName]` in the new state's [**&#xf0cb; Availability Expression**](#xf0cb-availability-expression).
 The newly created state will then be automatically selected.

-### Change Expression
+### &#xf069; Change Expression

 >[!NOTE] This component is still under development and may or may not change in future releases.

-The change expression defines how a property changes when the state is activated.
+The **&#xf069; change expression** defines how a [**&#xf02d; property**](#xf02d-properties) changes when the [**&#xf013; state**](#xf013-states) is activated.
 The result of a change expression is a floating-point precision number which changes a property value in some manner.
-The author may use other properties in the change expression.
+You may use other properties within the change expression.

- To create a change expression, the author must first select a property to be changed.
-This is done via the change exression dropdown menu.
+ To create a change expression, you must first select a property to be changed.
+This is done via the dropdown menu at the top of the change exression panel.
 After the author selects a property, hitting the &#xf055; button will create the new change expression.

 Setting the expression value to a number will change the expression by that value.
 For example, if a property has a value of 4, and there exists a state which has a change expression of that property with value 2, when the state is activated the final property value will become 6 (4+2=6).
 This value can also be negative.